Learning with Unmasked Tokens Drives Stronger Vision Learners: Conclusion

 \section{Conclusion}

-We have introduced a novel framework to address the limited global understanding of images inherent in masked autoencoders (MAE).
-We have argued MAE holds short-range dependency due to lacking a comprehensive understanding of entire pixels.
+We have introduced a novel framework to address the limited broader understanding of images inherent in MIM.
+We argued that MIM, such as MAE, learns a narrower range of dependency due to lacking a comprehensive understanding of entire pixels.
 By visualizing attention maps, we have shown that MAE exhibits incomplete coverage of foreground or background regions.
-We conjectured this is caused by the potential absence of global context in learned visible tokens when interacting with mask tokens in self-attentions.
-Based on the observation, we have proposed \ours pre-training method, minimizing the discrepancy between the global features and sparse visual tokens through our global guidance loss.
-The global contextualized supervision enhanced MAE by a large margin on ImageNet-1K and ADE20K, and \ours significantly outperformed other state-of-the-art competitors. \ours further offers significant improvements in transfer learnings, including the iNatrualist and FGVC datasets.
-Finally, our analyses with robust evaluations and spectral analysis demonstrated that \ours can serve as a simple yet effective supplement for masked image modeling.
+We conjectured this is caused by the potential absence of general context in learned unmasked tokens when interacting with mask tokens in self-attentions.
+Based on the observation, we have proposed \ours pre-training method, minimizing the discrepancy between the context features and sparse visual tokens through our broader contextualization loss.
+Our simple remedy enhanced MAE by a large margin on ImageNet-1K and ADE20K, and enables \ours to be very competitive to state-of-the-art methods. \ours further offers significant improvements in transfer learnings, including the iNatrualist and FGVC datasets.
+Finally, measuring averaged attention distance and spectral analysis demonstrated that \ours can be a simple yet effective supplement for masked image modeling.